 - 6.26 We are allowed to charge a margin on certain elements of connections work as allowed by our Licence.
 Margins can only be applied to Contestable Work (construction of Extension Assets and other activities as set out in paragraphs 6.9 to 6.17). - 6.27 The margin (if any) is either "regulated" which is set at 4% by our Licence or is "unregulated" which is not set by our Licence.
-Our ability to apply these two types of margin is governed by the Authority. - 6.28 The table below indicates which type of margin is included in our charges for each type of work.
+Our ability to apply these two types of margin is governed by the Authority.

+6.28 The table below indicates which type of margin is included in our charges for each type of work.
-Regulated Unregulated

-Margin Margin

-In respect of Metered premises owned or occupied by De mand Customers:

-(i) Single LV Service Demand Connections: defined in N/A N/A

-Section 7.6

-(ii) Small Project Demand Connections : defined in Section 7.6 N/A N/A (iii) LV work: other low voltage Connection Activities involving only low voltage works.
+Regulated Unregulated In want of Matawal avanian assumed as assumind by Da Margin Margin In respect of Metered premises owned or occupied by De (i) Single LV Service Demand Connections: defined in N/A N/A Section 7.6 (ii) Small Project Demand Connections: defined in N/A N/A Section 7.6 IN/A III/A (iii) LV work: other low voltage Connection Activities involving only low voltage works.
 Yes No (iv) HV work: low voltage or high voltage Connection Activities involving high voltage work No Yes (v) HV and EHV work: low voltage or high voltage Connection Activities involving extra high voltage work.
 No Yes (vi) EHV work and above: extra high voltage and 132kV Connection Activities.
-No Yes In respect of Metered premises in which Distributed General ration is situated: (vii) LV work: low voltage Connection Activities involving only low voltage work.
+No Yes In respect of Metered premises in which Distributed General ration is situated (vii) LV work: low voltage Connection Activities involving only low voltage work.
 Yes No (viii) HV and EHV work: any Connection Activities involving work at high voltage or above.
 No Yes In respect of unmetered premises: (ix) LA work: New Connection Activities in respect of local authority premises.
 No Yes (x) PFI work: New Connection Activities under private finance initiatives.
 No Yes (xi) Other work: all other non-local authority and non-PFI unmetered connections work.
 No Yes